f4exb/sdrangel/Readme.md

 Tested with the 15.09 version with LXDE desktop (community supported).
 The exact desktop environment should not matter anyway.
 Since Manjaro is Arch Linux based prerequisites should be similar for Arch and all derivatives.

-`sudo pacman -S cmake pkg-config fftw qt5-multimedia qt5-tools qt5-base libusb boost boost-libs pulseaudio`
+`sudo pacman -S cmake pkg-config fftw qt5-multimedia qt5-tools qt5-base libusb boost boost-libs pulseaudio lz4`

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.